RamanPndy/PracticePrograms/concepts/machinelearning/notes/LinearRegression.md

 <h3>Multiple Linear Regression</h3>

 ![Alt text](images/multiple-lr.png)
-<b>Ans:</b><p> The predicted value of Y increases by β1 for a unit increase in X1, given X2 does not change.</p><br>
+<b>Ans:</b>The predicted value of Y increases by β1 for a unit increase in X1, given X2 does not change.<br>
-<b>Explaination:</b><p>Consider the value of X1 changes from 0 to 1 and the value of X2 stays as 0 or a constant.
-Then, the value of Y would have changed by β1 units given beta2 and X2 are constants.</p>
+<b>Explaination:</b>Consider the value of X1 changes from 0 to 1 and the value of X2 stays as 0 or a constant.
+Then, the value of Y would have changed by β1 units given beta2 and X2 are constants.
 <hr>
 <h3>Rsq-Adjusted</h3>
 <p>In the R-squared Adjusted metric, R-squared is “adjusted” or modified according to:</p>